Bridging the Reality Gap for Pose Estimation Networks using Sensor-Based Domain Randomization

 As three different outputs are trained simultaneously, a weighing of the loss terms is required.
-The split is set according to the complexity of the different tasks, with the weights set at $w_{l}=0.12$, $w_{s}=0.22$, $w_{f}=0.66$ for point cloud label, background segmentation, and feature prediction, respectively.
+The split is set according to the complexity of the different tasks, with the weights set at $w_{l}=0.12$, $w_{s}=0.22$, $w_{v}=0.66$ for point cloud label, background segmentation, and keypoint voting, respectively.
 An additional loss, $L_{MD}$, is added for the Transform Matrix as according to \cite{qi2017pointnet}, with weight $w_{MD} = 10^{-3}$.
-The full loss for one point cloud is shown in Eq.~\ref{eqn:losst}.
+The full loss is shown in Eq.~\ref{eqn:losst}.

 Here $L_{l}$ is the label loss found by the cross entropy between the correct label and the softmax output of the prediction.
 The loss for the background segmentation $L_{s}$ is found in Eq.~\ref{eqn:losss}, where $H$ is the cross entropy, $s_{i}$ is the correct segmentation for a point, $q_{i,seg}$ is the softmax of segmentation predictions for a point, and $n$ is the number of points in the point cloud.